8051Enthusiast/yabo/doc/intro.md

 Padding
 -------
 Oftentimes there's space between fields that is unused.
-In this case we can specify a pase without specifying a field name:
+In this case we can specify a parser without specifying a field name:
 ```
 def *padded = {
   small: u16l